ykskb/phrag/docs/mechanism.md

 ## Queries

-All tables and/or views become queryable as root objects of GraphQL in Phrag.
+Tables and/or views become queryable as root objects of GraphQL in Phrag.
 This is for flexible data access without being constrained to certain query structures defined in GraphQL schema.
-Data can be accessed at root level or as a nested object together with parent objects through relationships.
+Data can be accessed at a root level or as a nested object together with parent objects through relationships.

 In terms of query format, Phrag does not use [cursor connection](https://relay.dev/graphql/connections.htm).
 It is an intentional design decision since Phrag features universal argument interfaces for filtering and pagination across root queries and nested objects.